impredicative/gec/README.md

 1. Due to the use of the gocryptfs `-sharedstorage` option, no hardlink can be created in a decrypted repo.

 ## Installation
+The following steps were tested on Ubuntu.
+On other distros, that `gec` is available in the PATH.
 ```shell script
 RELEASE=$(curl https://api.github.com/repos/impredicative/gec/releases | jq -r .[0].tag_name)
 wget https://raw.githubusercontent.com/impredicative/gec/${RELEASE}/gec.sh -O ~/.local/bin/gec